reactiveui/ReactiveUI.Validation/README.md

     "Passwords must match.");
 ```

-Also, we support validations for arbitrary `IObservable<TState>` streams of events.
-The `ValidationRule` overload that works with `IObservable<TState>` gives you the ability to specify a custom validation function that depends on `TState`, and a custom error message function, responsible for formatting the `TState` object.
-This means your `IObservable<TState>` can even make a call to a API endpoint internally.
-The syntax for this looks as such:
+Any existing observables can be used to drive a `ValidationRule` using the extension method overload that accepts an arbitrary `IObservable<TState>` streams of events.
+The overload accepts a custom validation function that is supplied with the latest `TState`, and a custom error message function, responsible for formatting the latest `TState` object.
+The syntax for this looks as follows:

 ```csharp
 // IObservable<{ Password, Confirmation }>